 Amy Truong wants to live in a world where we travel to appreciate and reconnect with the beautiful things around us, travel ethically and responsibly, and where we make a positive impact on each other and the environment.

 A few years ago, she was tired of working the typical corporate life in Washington DC and sold, donated, or threw away everything she owned to work remotely around with the world with just her Minaal backpack as a digital nomad.

 Some adventures while traveling have included bungee jumping, almost getting kicked out of a sex ping pong show in Thailand, and eating a live octopus in South Korea.
-Thre was also cliff diving in the Dominican Republic, exploring abandoned skyscrapers in Bangkok, hiking waterfalls in Morocco + caving in Belize.
-Naturally, I ended up wanting to live a life that allowed more flexibility + mobility (who wants to be constrained?).
+There was also cliff diving in the Dominican Republic, exploring abandoned skyscrapers in Bangkok, hiking waterfalls in Morocco + caving in Belize.

-If you’re a little more curious, I’ve got 30 more facts you didn’t know about me.
+If you’re a little more curious, she’s written 30 more facts you didn’t know about me.